scr34m/esxi-vm-provision/README.md

   -p, --password    Password for the created user
   -H, --hostname    Set hostname
   -s, --size        Resizes main disk to n MB
-  -x, --size_aux    Password for the created user
-  -P, --path        Path in ESXi Host to store VM files (defaults to /vmfs/volumes/datastore1) -I, --image       Path to a template image (defaults to /vmfs/volumes/datastore1/template.tar.gz) -i, --ip          IP address for the new VM
+  -x, --size_aux    Creates another disk and attaches it -P, --path        Path in ESXi Host to store VM files (defaults to /vmfs/volumes/datastore1) -I, --image       Path to a template image (defaults to /vmfs/volumes/datastore1/template.tar.gz) -i, --ip          IP address for the new VM